-I thought I knew ice cream, then I tried these dairy-free ice cream recipes, and my mind was completely blown.
+I thought I knew all the different types of ice cream.
+But then I tried these dairy-free ice cream recipes, and my mind was completely blown.

 How could something that looks like ice cream and tastes like ice cream have no dairy?
 And I mean zero, zip, nada, zilch.

 Whether you’re lactose intolerant, vegan, or an ice cream lover, you’ll seriously need to indulge in these ice-cold creamy treats.

 From classic vanilla to tropical pina colada, you can take any flavor and turn it into a divine dairy-free ice cream.

 Get ready because these dairy-free ice cream recipes will revolutionize what you think about ice cream.

 I’d like to introduce you to your new favorite pie a la mode topping, paleo vanilla ice cream.

 This five-ingredient recipe is not only paleo, it’s gluten-free, vegan, and completely lacks refined sugar.

 This makes it way healthier than regular vanilla ice cream.